mat-ruszczycky/practice-react-todo/README.md

 - User(s) could be able to swtich between different views.

 ## Non-Functional
-Specifies the quality attributes to enhance the application's usability, reliability, and performance but are not critical for basic operations.
+Specifies the quality attributes of the application's usability, reliability, and performance but are not critical for basic operations.

 ### Required Attributes:
 - The app must be responsive and functional across desktop and mobile devices.